Ereddon/promuda/README.md

 ### Write your first code

-1. Open your favourite phone code editor
+1. Open your favourite code editor on your mobile phone
-2. Write your code! a simple hello world would be:
+2. Write your code! a simple hello world would be

 ```
 import promudaCore